 You should make social proof a part of your content marketing strategy by letting visitors know others (especially their friends and celebrities) value their content.
 For instance, the Facebook plugin I use displays images of your friends who already like my Facebook page — social proof that your friends find my page valuable.

 Reciprocity is the old tit-for-tat that’s worked since the beginning of time.
 If you give somebody something, they want to give something back.
 That something can be as simple as recognizing those who contributed to your success or more complex, such as giving a free ebook to visitors.
-I used this very effectively with a client, hexsee, at a crowded trade show.
+I used this very effectively with a client at a crowded trade show.
 It’s often hard to get folks to stop long enough to demo your product when the room is crowded with others vying for attention.
 So, I stood in the walkway handing out branded swag to passersby.
-Most then felt obligated to spend a few minutes letting my demo hexsee and a number of them signed up for the launch next month — by the way, there are still a few spots remaining, if you want to give it a whorl — it’s free!
+Most then felt obligated to spend a few minutes watching my demo and a number of them signed up for the launch next month.

 Consistency is important because it tells people what to expect each time they visit your website.
 A good example is Moz dedicates every Friday as “Whiteboard Friday” where a content provider shows something on a whiteboard.
 The lesson is videotaped and transcribed within the content body.
 You know you’ll find this post here every Friday.